ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

 ## DDEV v1.23.2

-We think we have worked around the majority of these cases in DDEV v1.23.2, see below.
+We think we have worked around the majority of these cases in DDEV v1.23.2, see the next section.

 But: